Self-Adapting-MDP-Approximations/INFORMS-Tutorials/continuous-mdp/README.md

 That second part is the core of the continuous-MDP example. `SingleProductInventoryMDP` defines:

 - the continuous inventory state
-- the continuous order-quantity action, with feasible action bounds depending on the current state
+- the bounded order-quantity action grid used by the tutorial solvers and policy lookups
 - the stochastic demand process
 - the one-period holding, shortage, and ordering cost
 - the vectorized sampling routines reused by ALP fitting, lower-bound estimation, PSMD updates, and policy simulation